 Depending on when you have the right to access your 1031 Exchange funds, you may still be able to defer your capital gain into the following income tax year if your 1031 Exchange fails.
-Depreciation recapture cannot be deferred into the following income tax year if your 1031 Exchange fails.
-Depreciation recapture taxes are due in the taxable year in which you sold your relinquished property.
+Let your tax advisor know that Section 1031 of the Internal Revenue Code works in conjunction with Section 453 of the Internal Revenue Code.
+Your tax advisor can compute how much would be due, if any, in the year of sale and how much would be deferred into the following tax year.